 Few things are more frustrating than having to reset your workspace for that many projects and that many tabs.

 Bruno tried solving this problem with the popular Toby Tabs extension in Chrome.
 “Toby has almost the same thing (as Ghost Browser Workspaces) but it’s much clunkier to use and sometimes it doesn’t remember the tabs.”

 And Toby requires manual maintenance of tab lists to keep them updated as you continue to browse the web.
-“With Toby, I had to manually remove the tabs to update each session because it doesn’t keep them in sync.”
+“With Toby, I had to manually remove the tabs to update each Identity because it doesn’t keep them in sync.”

 This manual work can be mundane and time consuming.